Kathrene Pinkerton: Life

-In 1917, the family moved to Colorado and later California before choosing to live on a fifty-foot boat off of the British Columbian and Alaskan coasts from 1924–1931.
-Originally only intending to live there three months, the family spent those seven years with Kathrene as the mate, Robert as the skipper, and daughter Bobs as the quartermaster when on vacation from boarding school.
+In 1917, the family moved to Colorado and later California before choosing to live on a 50 ft boat off the British Columbia and Alaska coasts from 1924 to 1931.
+Originally only intending to live there three months, the family spent seven years there, with Kathrene as the mate, Robert as the skipper, and daughter Bobs as the quartermaster when on vacation from boarding school.
 It was during this time that Kathrene focused on her writing, having started in 1922.

-Pinkerton died on September 6, 1967 at the New York Infirmary after suffering from cancer.
+Pinkerton died on September 6, 1967, at New York after suffering from cancer.
 She was 80 years old.

 Writing career

-Pinkerton wrote in many different mediums of writing, including newspaper and magazine articles, fictional works, and short stories, but her non-fiction works are what she is most known for.
+Pinkerton wrote in many different media, including newspaper and magazine articles, fictional works, and short stories, but her non-fiction works are what she is best known for.
 Some of her most famous autobiographical books are Wilderness Wife (1939), Three's a Crew (1940), and Two Ends to Our Shoestring (1941).
 She chose to write from and about her experiences, as much of her content matter revolved around the wilderness that she and her family lived in and explored.